Nicholashuber/nodejs-twitter-bot/README.md

 ## Setup twitter

 Set up an application on the Twitter account you want to retweet from via: [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new)

-As an example, I'll configure the old [@DroidScott](twitter.com/droidscott) twitter account I have so you can follow along.

 Straight forward enough for the twitter application, make sure you add your phone number to your Twitter account before clicking the **Create your Twitter application** button.